Package 'simulist'

 Title: Simulate Disease Outbreak Line List and Contacts Data

 Description: Tools to simulate realistic raw case data for an epidemic in the form of line lists and contacts using a branching process.
-Simulated outbreaks are parameterised with epidemiological parameters and can have age structured populations, age-stratified hospitalisation and death risk and time-varying case fatality risk.
+Simulated outbreaks are parameterised with epidemiological parameters and can have age-structured populations, age-stratified hospitalisation and death risk and time-varying case fatality risk.

-Authors: Joshua W. Lambert [aut, cre, cph] , Carmen Tamayo [aut] , Hugo Gruson [ctb, rev] , Pratik R. Gupte [ctb, rev] , Adam Kucharski [rev] , Chris Hartgerink [rev]
+Authors: Joshua W. Lambert [aut, cre, cph] (ORCID: <https://orcid.org/0000-0001-5218-3046>), Carmen Tamayo Cuartero [aut] (ORCID: <https://orcid.org/0000-0003-4184-2864>), Hugo Gruson [ctb, rev] (ORCID: <https://orcid.org/0000-0002-4094-1476>), Pratik R. Gupte [ctb, rev] (ORCID: <https://orcid.org/0000-0001-5294-7819>), Adam Kucharski [rev] (ORCID: <https://orcid.org/0000-0001-8814-9421>), Chris Hartgerink [rev] (ORCID: <https://orcid.org/0000-0003-1050-6809>), Sebastian Funk [ctb] (ORCID: <https://orcid.org/0000-0002-2842-3406>), London School of Hygiene and Tropical Medicine, LSHTM [cph] (ROR: <https://ror.org/00a0jsq62>)

 Maintainer: Joshua W. Lambert <[email protected]>